Header Image 1

 Punctuality

-The school day starts at 8.40 am and students are expected to be in their tutor room by that time.
-A bell will ring at 8.35am indicating that students must make their way to their tutor room.
-If a student arrives at tutor time after 8.40am, they will be marked as late and will serve a 15 minute detention after school on the allotted day for their Year group.
+For Key Stage 3 and 4 students, the school day starts at 8.30 am and students are expected to be in their tutor room by that time.
+A bell will ring at 8.25am indicating that students must make their way to their tutor room.
+If a student arrives at tutor time after 8.30am, they will be marked as late and will serve a 15 minute detention after school on the allotted day for their Year group.

 If a student arrives late to school three times within the same week they will attend a 1 hour detention after school on Friday.
 For the purposes of this sanction, the school week will be considered as running from Friday-Thursday to enable students and families to be given 24 hours notice before receiving this sanction.